I follow the International Committee of the Red Cross on Twitter and they twitted this earlier today:

 My years with the French Red Cross

-I met all kinds of people, from all walks of life, most of them interesting, some of them inspiring –students like me, nurses, police officers, business people, house wives, etc. I learned to give first aid, to man the radio, to drive the ambulance (in particular to park it), to lead a team of first-aid workers, to cook for a crowd, to identify priorities, and to put things into perspective.
+I met all kinds of people, from all walks of life, most of them interesting, some of them inspiring –students like me, nurses, police officers, business people, house wives, etc. I learned to give first aid, to operate a radio, to drive an ambulance (in particular to park it), to lead a team of first-aid workers, to cook for a crowd, to identify priorities, and to put things into perspective.
 I saw, heard, and experienced things that made me fully aware how lucky I was, and what a fine life mine was.

 I don’t know if I was particularly gifted or actually good at it (I felt I was good), but my satisfaction was such that I wanted to make this my job.
 There even was a school I thought I might attend, Bioforce, which “specialises in ‘support functions’ (logistics, project coordination, administration and finance, human resources…) and in the field of water supply and sanitation.”

-I didn’t go.
+I didn’t attend that school.
 I went to a local university instead, embarking on a different path.
 A few years later I looked for a job.
 I was a temp for a while.
-I worked as a clerk in a British law office, although I tried very hard to wiggle out of this, as soon as I saw the place and realised the work conditions were going to be terrible.
-I passed the one interview I wanted to fail.
+I worked as a clerk in a British law firm, although I tried very hard to wiggle out of this, as soon as I saw the place and realised the work conditions were going to be terrible.
+I passed the one interview I so wanted to fail.
 Thankfully it was a short mission.

 Discovering the world of a Research Lab

 I got my next job by luck.
 A friend of mine, whom I had met while studying in Edinburgh, let me know she knew someone whose mother worked with someone who needed a temp for a semester.
 Two actually.
-And my friend was on the market too so it was perfect.
+And my friend was on the market too, so it was perfect for the two of us.
 We both interviewed on the same day.
 We had been pre-assigned a position but after interviewing they changed their mind and swapped.
 She joined the administrative and legal department at INRIA Sophia Antipolis, I joined a research project as administrative aid.

 In that INRIA research project, I learned to type on a qwerty keyboard, to use e-mail on exmh, to print from a unix terminal, to get geek humour.
-I also learned LateX just for fun.
+I also learned LateX.
+Just for fun.
 When the end of my mission was near I wrote a fictitious humorous report, in LateX, featuring some of the people that crowded our floor.
-A thirty or so page report that I gave to the two project managers and a researcher I was particularly fond of, nice and kind as he was.
+A thirty or so page report that I gave to the two project managers and a researcher I was particularly fond of.
 In exchange (not really), I was congratulated by the Director of the institute, and the project managers each gave me the bestest recommendation letters ever.
 I was on the dole for five months afterwards.
 My great letters, for all the power that I thought they wielded, didn’t get me my next job.

 Joining the W3C